hicklin-james/ng-simple-color-picker/README.md

 ### Dependencies

 1. Bootstrap css (tested with 3.3.7) - **not included in bower** - use the CDN or alternative
-2. Angular bootstrap (tested with 2.5.0)
+2. Angular bootstrap ui (tested with 2.5.0)
 3. Angular (tested with 1.4.0)

 No guarantees that this directive will work on other (especially older) versions of the dependencies.
 Note that **jQuery is not required**.